cbrgm/fabtcg-bot/README.md

 ## About

-This bot sends information about playing cards from the trading card game Flesh and Blood to different channels
+This bot sends information about cards from the trading card game Flesh and Blood to different channels

 ### Where does the data come from?
 The data of this bot is provided by https://fabdb.net.

 ## Messengers

-This code powers the bot [fabtcg_bot](t.me/fabtcg_bot) on Telegram.
+This code powers the bot [fabtcg_bot](https://t.me/fabtcg_bot) on Telegram.
 Feel free to check it out!
 Right now only [Telegram](https://telegram.org) is supported, but I'd like to add more in the future.

 ## Installation